 Nobody likes change, but the fact is that change is at our doorstep.
 Changes in technology are quickly beginning to force the hands of schools and districts across the world.
-This poses some good news for students, as transformation efforts are under way to provide authentic learning experiences that provide relevance, value, and tangible skills in an unpredictable world.
+This poses some good news for students, as digital transformation efforts are under way to provide authentic learning experiences that provide relevance, value, and tangible skills in an unpredictable world.
 Even though changes are occurring, we need to be mindful of what is driving the work while looking past soft claims to ensure technology is actually improving learning and achievement.
 It is important not to get sucked into the transformational aspects of the technology itself, but instead focus on the transformation of teaching, learning, and leadership.

 With every inch of progress we must constantly be reflective of where we are at and how to improve.
 We can ill afford to keep investing in the “stuff” through the played out scenario of putting the cart before the horse.
 Placing a device in the hands of all students and hoping for learning miracles to happen will always result in a let-down.
 I know this might rub technology aficionados the wrong way, but the fact remains that edtech has been over-promised and under delivered.
 Any leader who has gone through a successful digital transformation realizes this.
 The key is to be critical of the process in order to make sure investments pay off in terms of enhanced learner outcomes.